jiachenwestlake/Cross-Domain_NER/README.md

 Python 2 or 3
 PyTorch 0.3
 ```
-The cache memory of one GPU should no less than 8GB.
+The memory of one GPU should be no less than 8GB to fit the model.

 ## Pretrained Embeddings
 GloVe 100-dimension word vectors (Cite from [*Here*](https://www.aclweb.org/anthology/D14-1162)).